miharothl/und-drl-navigation/README.md

 [image1]: https://user-images.githubusercontent.com/10624937/42135619-d90f2f28-7d12-11e8-8823-82b970a54d7e.gif "Trained Agent"
 [image2]: https://user-images.githubusercontent.com/10624937/42386929-76f671f0-8106-11e8-9376-f17da2ae852e.png "Kernel"

-# Deep Reinforcement Learning - Udacity - Project 1: Navigation
+# Deep Reinforcement Learning - Project Navigation

 The goal of the project is to train an agent to navigate and collect bananas in a large world.